-- All new hires must provide proof of negative COVID-19 test results obtained within 3 days before the first scheduled shift.
+- All new hires must provide proof of negative COVID 19 test results obtained within 3 days prior to first scheduled shift.

-- All new admissions must show proof of negative COVID-19 test results within 3 days before admission.
-This can be PCR or rapid tests performed by the community.
+- All new admissions must show proof of negative COVID 19 test results within 3 days prior to admission.
+This can be PCR or rapid test performed by community.

-- Testing will be performed in the event of a community outbreak or if suspicion of COVID-19 cases is present, regardless of vaccination status.
+- Testing will be performed in the event of community outbreak or if suspicion of COVID 19 cases is present, regardless of vaccination status.
 Associates and residents vaccinated or unvaccinated will be tested as necessary.

 - Individuals with cold or flu-like symptoms will not be admitted to any Atlas Senior Living communities without proper screening and negative test results.

-- All new residents will be tested before admission described under “Testing”.
+- All new residents will be tested prior to admission described under “Testing”.

-- Admissions may continue regardless of outbreaks if it is documented family is aware of positive cases and wish to proceed.
-Residents must still have a negative COVID-19 test before admitting.
+- Admissions may continue regardless of outbreaks, if it is documented family is aware of positive cases and wish to proceed.
+Resident must still have negative COVID test before admitting.

-- If a potential new admission tests positive before admission, they must complete quarantine where they are and may not admit until the quarantine is over.
+- If a potential new admission tests positive prior to admit, the must complete quarantine where they are and may not admit until quarantine is over.